 Here’s what you need to know about oral care while wearing braces and how you can keep your smile clean.

-Taking care of your teeth doesn’t just become important once you have metal braces.
+Taking care of your teeth doesn’t just become important once you have ceramic or metal braces.
 You should always prioritize your oral health to prevent cavities, gum disease, and tooth loss.
 Oral hygiene just requires extra focus during the time in which you are wearing braces.

 When teeth and gums are neglected underneath braces, plaque forms.
 If the plaque is not removed, it will lead to tooth decay.
 This decay then has to be dealt with by your family dentist, possibly delaying the pace of your orthodontic treatment.